christianlund2/fantasy-fanatics/README.md

 7 Contact / Social Media
-- The footer includes links to various social media pages where additional content is hosted.
+- The footer includes a contact email and links to various social media pages where additional content and communities are hosted.
 - It encourages the user to connect via other outlets, depending on their content preference and type.

 Footer.pic